New

 • Honeycomb cell - a natural wax container for honey

-• Evaporation - the process of turning liquid into gas
+• Evaporation - a change of state from a liquid to a gas

 Supplement the pupils' knowledge of honey bees and the process of making honey with other videos and sources of information like information texts.